Now, we've discussed on this program at length all of the power grabs of the Democrats, the radical new Green Deal socialists in Washington.

 Well, I accept the offer, Sean.

-I know the Secretary does also, and we are going to be calling upon you frequently, because let me tell you, Obama and Holder are gonna fight us and they're gonna fight dirty, and we're gonna need to go right back at them.
+And we are going to be calling upon you frequently because let me tell you, Obama and Holder are going to fight us, and they're going to fight dirty, and we're going to need to go right back at them.

-And that's exactly what the secretary and I have signed up for.
+And that's exactly what the Secretary and I have signed up for.

 And having you on the team and your audience makes us even more powerful.

-When they go low, we kick them.
+Yeah, Eric Holder, when they go low, we kick them.

 Exactly.